 California is unlike any place.
 No where else in the world can you ski, surf and catch a celebrity sighting in the same day.
 There is also an inordinate amount of historical sites and national parks.
 So, we harnessed the power of the twin turbo V8 and zoomed off to Joshua Tree.
+If you like reading about cars, take a look at our 2014 Nissan GT-R Review.

 There we challenged the Audi S6 to Joshua Tree’s dusty roads, steep and windy inclines – not to mention the inevitable LA traffic whilst leaving (this last one was promptly addressed using the S6’s ACC, or adaptive cruise control).
+Be sure to also check out the BMW M performance steering wheel that includes a built-in screen and LED lights.

 1. Screw Flying